iLawFD/Netflix-anaylsis/README.md

 # This is a beginner friendly notebook for data scientists .We will be exploring the Netflix user base data set

-*There is no ML included in this project, so it is for Data Analysist also*
+*There is no ML included in this project, so it is for Data Analysts also*

 # Exploring:
 - First i tried to Explore the dataset, the coulmns, and their data types